mia-platform/documentation/docs/development_suite/doctor-service/configure_doctor_service.md

 1. Build the configurations file of the _Doctor Service_
 2. Create the service using the API Console
-3. Set the _Advanced configurations_
+3. Configure the _Advanced configurations_
 4. **Check-up'em all**

 !!!
 Note